In this article

 9. They’re killing it on Social Media

-Social media isn’t a one-way street for Nike; it’s a conversation.
+Social media isn’t a one-way street for Nike; it’s a two-way conversation.

 The company maintains separate Twitter accounts for each of its subsidiary brands (e.g. @nikefootball, @nikebasketball), which they predominantly use to respond to consumer @mentions.

 Aside from that, Nike’s posts are fun, short, and often motivational, which makes for easy reading and sharing.